-When you are calculating churn for a free plan, it is much harder to say for sure when the customer has left.
+When you are calculating churn for a free plan, it’s much harder to say for sure when the customer has left.

 Trying to use plan cancellations to measure lost customers doesn’t usually work.
-People on free plan don’t cancel their subscriptions.
-They’ll just never come back.
+People on free plans don’t cancel their subscriptions.
+They just never come back.

-You’ll have to come up your business-specific means to measure who are your active customers and who are just ghosts of the customers gone by.
+You’ll have to come up with your own means to measure who are your active customers and who are just customers who passed you by.

-Before you have enough activity data, you are forced to fall back using something like “hasn’t logged in within last 90 days”.
-Eventually, you’ll probably use something like “hasn’t performed key activity within last 45 days”.
+Before you have enough activity data, you are forced to fall back on benchmarks like “hasn’t logged in within last 90 days.”
+Eventually, you’ll probably use something like “hasn’t performed key activity within last 45 days.”

 But it depends on your product and how your customers use it.
 In any case it often takes much more time to be certain that a customer has been lost.

-Even if you would not use Kissmetrics, MixPanel or some other tool to track your marketing funnel conversions, it is easy to dig up trial-to-paid rate separately from your customer DB.
+Even if you don’t use Kissmetrics, MixPanel or some other tool to track your marketing funnel conversions, it’s easy to dig up trial-to-paid rates separately from your customer DB.

 For lost customers, both cancelled+downgraded and non-paying customers are good options.
 It is a smart move to store the information on why the customer left, even if you would not be using it right away.

-You’ll most probably want to keep calculating paying churn even if you end up tracking customer activity.
+You’ll probably want to keep calculating paying churn even if you end up tracking customer activity.
 Why?
-Because of the difficulties to recognize lost customer fast enough.
+Because of the difficulties to recognize lost customers fast enough.

-In fact, unless your cost of service is high, you’ll probably don’t build an activity tracking system to calculate churn.
+In fact, unless your cost of service is high, you probably won’t build an activity tracking system to calculate churn.
 You’ll build it to learn more from your customers and to predict when they are going to leave you.
 Then you can act before they churn.

-Whatever definition you’ll use, use it consistently in all customer-related business calculations.
+Whatever definition you use, use it consistently in all customer-related business calculations.

 Why do I need 3 different Churn Rates?

-- “If I’d lose my main acquisition channel, how long would my business survive?”
+- “If I lose my main acquisition channel, how long would my business survive?”

 - “Am I losing high-value or low-value customers?”